-The Bank is subject to various regulatory capital requirements administered by the federal banking agencies.
+The Bank is subject to regulatory capital requirements administered by the federal banking agencies.
 Failure to meet minimum capital requirements can initiate certain mandatory and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on the Bank's consolidated financial statements.
-Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Bank must meet specific capital guidelines that involve quantitative measures of its assets, liabilities, and certain off-balance sheet items calculated under regulatory accounting practices.
-The capital amounts and classification are also subject to qualitative judgments by the regulators about components, risk-weightings, and other factors.
+Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Bank must meet specific capital guidelines that involve quantitative measures of its assets, liabilities and certain off-balance sheet items calculated under regulatory accounting practices.
+The capital amounts and classification are also subject to qualitative judgments by the regulators about components, risk-weightings and other factors.

 Quantitative measures established by regulation to ensure capital adequacy require the maintenance of minimum amounts and ratios (set forth in the following table) of total capital, Tier 1 capital (as defined in the regulations) and common equity Tier 1 capital to risk-weighted assets, and of Tier 1 capital to average assets.
 A capital conservation buffer of 2.50 percent, comprised of common equity Tier I capital, is also established above the regulatory minimum capital requirements and must be maintained to avoid limitations on capital distributions.
-Management believes, as of December 31, 2019, that the Bank meets all capital adequacy requirements to which they are subject.